CityRail: Challenges

 The quality of the rail system was a matter of considerable political sensitivity.
 The performance of the State Rail Authority and RailCorp were questioned in regards to safety, training, a politically motivated focus on punctuality, management and workplace culture, with strong criticism from Justice Peter McInerny in his inquiries into the accidents at Glenbrook and Waterfall.
 Transport is the third largest area of public expenditure in NSW, after health and education.
-A newspaper distributed to commuters, mX, and the Sydney Morning Herald's "campaign for Sydney" kept transport at the top of the agenda ahead of the 2007 state election.
+A newspaper distributed to commuters, mX, and The Sydney Morning Herald's "campaign for Sydney" kept transport at the top of the agenda ahead of the 2007 state election.
 In his 2003 interim report to the NSW Government, Tom Parry was highly critical of CityRail.
 "It is hard to believe that taxpayers or the state are getting the best possible value from the large amounts of money being spent each year," he wrote.

 Safety

 The safety of the CityRail network was called into question by two fatal accidents.
 The second Glenbrook train disaster in 1999 killed seven people.
 In 2003, the Waterfall train disaster killed seven.
 Inquiries were conducted into both accidents.
 Official findings into the latter accident also blamed an "underdeveloped safety culture."
-There has been criticism of the way CityRail managed safety issues that arose, resulting in what the NSW Ministry of Transport called "a reactive approach to risk management."
+There has been criticism of the way CityRail managed safety issues that arose, resulting in what the NSW Ministry of Transport called "a reactive approach to risk management".

 CityRail has launched public information campaigns regarding railway trespassing, prams and strollers, and falling between the platform and the train.

-Crime and terrorism
+Crime

 Crime committed on railway property has decreased by 32.9% since 2002, which RailCorp attributes to the deployment of some 600 Transit Officers across the network.
 All stations, including those that are remote or unstaffed, have emergency "help points" to put passengers in immediate contact with authorities should an incident occur.
 All stations are covered by closed-circuit television surveillance.
 However, a large amount of graffiti is still evident on some trains and the depots.

 In recent years, concerns over terrorism have played a role in the management of the network.
 CityRail and other public transport providers participate in an ongoing public terrorism awareness campaign, If you see something, say something, adapted from a similar campaign in New York.